Real estate industry prepares for the market to slow down

 “There are going to be a lot of foreclosures,” Trevor Howell said.
 “Home sales are going to slow up at some point if rates increase.”

-“I am assuming a lot of agents are maybe saving their money, working with local banks to see if they can borrow money and remodel homes things like that,” Michael Villalpondo said.
+“I am assuming a lot of agents are maybe saving their money, working with local banks to see if they can borrow money and remodel homes things like that,” Michael Villalpando said.

-Both Villalpondo and Howell are partners and real estate agents with Berkshire Hathaway Home Services Ally Real Estate in Shreveport.
+Both Villalpando and Howell are business partners and real estate agents with Berkshire Hathaway Home Services Ally Real Estate in Shreveport.
 They have been reeling from the boom in business.

 According to Zillow, 5.64 million homes were sold in 2020, up 5.6% from 2019.
 But the pair are also anticipating the market to slow down at some point and have been prepairing for the future.